 As the UK government website suggests, the UK reveals a new immigration system which will “treat EU (European Union) and non-EU citizens equally”.
 Under this system, people who come to the UK for work will be eligible for a visa if they meet a specific set of requirements that will earn them points (based on their value).
-This system will come into force in January 2021 ending the freedom of movement rule with the EU.
+This system came into force in January 2021 ending the freedom of movement rule with the EU.

 As pointed in the government of UK website, “The points-based system will provide simple, effective and flexible arrangements for UK employers to recruit skilled workers from around the world through several different immigration routes.”